ScottChapman/WWCloudFunctions/README.md

 # WWCloudFunctions

-To get started I recommend creating a new space in your organization.
+To get started you might want to create a new space in your organization.
 Here are some steps you can use to prepare for deploying this application.
 This is optional, if you already have a space you want to use simple use the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) to set your target.
+Having a new space gives you a new IBM Cloud Functions namespace to work in; think of it as your project work area.
 - Install [Cloud Functions CLI](https://console.bluemix.net/openwhisk/learn/cli)
 - To create a new space run
   - `bx cf create-space WatsonWorkspaceEchoApp`
 - It will return a `cf` command to set your target to your new space.
 You'll just want to add `bx` to the front of it since `cf` is a subcommand of `bx`

+## Deployment
+You can deploy this code using a number of different methods.
+I've provided instructions for the following:
+- [*Using the CLI*](#basic_webhook_and_event_topic_deployment) - you can use this to gail familiarity with IBM Cloud Functions and the CLI itself.
+- [*Using wskdeploy*](#wskdeploy_deployment) - You can also use `wskdeploy` to get simple single command (almost!) deployment.

-## Basic Webhook and Event Topic
+## Basic Webhook and Event Topic Deployment
 To create a very basic application, one that will simple recieve events from Watson Workspace and make them available to IBM Cloud Functions via a trigger follow these steps:
 - Create your application in [Watson Workspace Developer](https://developer.watsonwork.ibm.com/apps)> Be sure to copy your Application ID and Application Secret.
 - Edit the the PackageParameters.json file with your app's values.
 For now just put in your Application ID and Secret; we'll add to it later with the Webhook Secret.